gglanzani/blog.lanzani.nl/content/posts/2026-06-10-office-font.md

    - macOS
 ---

-Having commissioned fonts like Arial, it's no surprise Microsoft doesn't really care that much about fonts.
+Having commissioned fonts like [Arial], it's no surprise Microsoft doesn't really care that much about fonts.
 This, however, is a new low.

 ![](images/2026/powerpoint.webp "The Replace Font panel in PowerPoint for Mac")